Metabolic Bone Disease in Reptiles: Prevention & Treatment

 Increased UVB exposure or supervised natural sunlight (through untinted glass blocks UVB).
 Some veterinarians recommend brief outdoor sessions in appropriate weather conditions.

-According to treatment studies, early-stage MBD can be halted and partially reversed if skeletal growth is still occurring.
+Early-stage MBD can be halted and partially reversed if skeletal growth is still occurring.
 Bones that have already formed with deformities don't remodel.

 Severe Cases Requiring Veterinary Care